readmeio/standards/packages/standards/README.md

 | `@readme/standards/prettier` | For projects that use [Prettier](https://prettier.io/). |

 <sub>† This requires also using `@readme/standards/biome`.</sub>

-<sub>‡ Though Biome supports linting React and JSX by default this supplemental is for additional rules that should apply **only** within those codebases.</sub>
+<sub>‡ Though Biome supports linting React and JSX by default this supplemental is for additional rules that should apply **only** within React packages.</sub>

 ### Biome